EricGebhart/Simple_Process_REPL/README.md

-When a namespace is created the python functions are imported directly into it, The module's spr code is also run, and the yaml code associated with the import module will be integrated into the Application State tree.
+When a namespace is created the python functions are imported directly into it, The module's spr code is also run, and the yaml code associated with the import module will be integrated into the yaml datastore tree.

 It is encouraged that the modules imported into the namespace have a _help()_ function.
 The `new-spr-extension-project` creates a nice template accordingly.